Meteor-Community-Packages/meteor-collection-extensions/README.md

 package publishers who want to extend its functionality resort to monkey-patching the `Mongo.Collection` constructor, and sometimes it's not done right.
 This package seeks to centralize one well-done monkey-patch with the ability to hook into the constructor as many times as possible.
 See my code.

 I am hoping for all collection-extending package authors to to use this to end the package compatibility issues.
-In order for this to happen, I will fork major packages like `matb33:collection-hooks`, `ongoworks:security`, `dburles:collection-instances`, refactor the code to use this utility package, and run their test suites.
+In order for this to happen, I will fork major packages like `matb33:collection-hooks`, `ongoworks:security`, `dburles:mongo-collection-instances`, refactor the code to use this utility package, and run their test suites.
 If you want to help, that would be awesome.

 ## API